 Hero Antagonist: The Wreckers and Ultra Magnus in Prey!, who believe that the real Optimus is a Decepticon impersonator due to bad intel.

-Hopeless War: The entire story, essentially, and the tragedy of the Autobot-Decepticon war (well summd up by Soundwave's Killing Joke homage in Space Spirates) Also, the key idea behind the first half of G2, the fist issue of which and also the Marvel UK future timeline where we learn the only 2 outcomes to the war are either its eternal conitnuation or self-destruction of both races.
+Hopeless War: The entire story, essentially, and the tragedy of the Autobot-Decepticon war (well summed up by Soundwave's Killing Joke homage in Space Pirates).
+Also, the key idea behind the first half of G2, as we learn in the first issue (as well as the Marvel UK future timeline) that the only 2 outcomes to the war are either its eternal continuation or self-destruction of both races.

 Hope Spot: Various through the Wanted: Galvatron arc, first with Galvatron's temporary defeat at Magnus' hands, then his temporary KO after Rodimus Prime frying him with his own siphon's power.
 Problem is, Galvy is easy to knock down but taking him out is a whole 'nother story....

 Then when they supposedly finally get him back to the future, he is revealed a few panels later to have succeeded to interfering with the time travel device such that it would not affect him...

 The greatest one, however, is easily the the Autobots' victory at the end of the first mini...only for them to be obliterated by Shockwave.